d-zienke/python-exercises/README.md

-# Python - zbiór zadań
+# Python - collection of exercises